hyungmogu/ctci/README.md

 ### December 11th, 2018
 1. Worked on first part of ['Key-Value Cache for Search Engine'](https://youtu.be/T1aoZ1zprwo) problem in system design for Pramp
+2. Worked on ['Permutations'](https://youtu.be/mKVQ2saTjyo) problem in algorithm from Leet Code

 ### December 9th, 2018
 1. Worked on coding part of 'Sudoku Solver' problem in algorithm for Pramp